getsentry/rfcs/text/0141-linking-traces.md

 Setting such a previous trace id could happen on `startSpan()` calls or by calling `span.setAttribute()` at any time.

 While this might seem simpler at first glance, it has a some drawbacks:
 - Spans can only have a 1:1 relationship, either with a `traceId` or a `traceId-spanId` value.
-Span links support a 1:* relationship, where one span can link to multiple other spans in- or outside its trace
+Span links support a 1:N relationship, where one span can link to multiple other spans in- or outside its trace
 - Span links are an established concept in OpenTelemetry.
 With Sentry increasingly adapting Otel standards, as well as creating an OTLP endpoint in the future, we should embrace Otel-suggested solutions rather than building our own.
-- Attributes are not indexed, meaning queries like getting the "next" instead of previous traces are likely impossible
+- Attributes are not indexed in our current data storage solution, meaning queries like getting the "next" instead of previous traces are likely impossible
 - POtel SDKs, as well as the browser JS SDKs, already expose span link APIs but they currently no-op and are not sent to Sentry.
 This is currently very opaque behavior and potentially confusing to users familiar with Otel APIs concepts.

-# Drawbacks

-- Implementing span links requires a lot of of changes across SDKs, ingest, SnS.
-Also there are product changes required to make use of links.

 # Answered Questions

-- Can we do this with our current event storage?
-Are we blocked on EAP?
+- **Can we do this with our current event storage?
+Are we blocked on EAP?**
-  Yes.

   We will certainly need to adapt our current event storage but it is possible to do this without being blocked on EAP.
 We'll separately also need to adjust the planned span schema for EAP but this is not a blocker.

-- How would we handle errors outside of an active span?
+- **How would we handle errors outside of an active span?**

-  Errors happening while no span is active, should (as currently is the case in JS Browser SDKs) belong to the last created trace.
-Therefore, they will store all required fields in their `trace` context.
+  Errors happening while no span is active, should (as currently is the case in JS Browser SDKs) attach to the last created trace.
+Therefore, they will store all required trace information of the last started trace in their `trace` context.

-# Unresolved Questions

-- Should we (try to) keep sampling decisions consistent for subsequent (frontend) traces?
-IOW: If we sample the initial trace, should all subsequent traces be force-sampled as well?
+- **Should we (try to) keep sampling decisions consistent for subsequent (frontend) traces?
+IOW: If we sample the initial trace, should all subsequent traces be force-sampled as well?**

-# Tmp: Additional information

- While in backend SDKs most use cases have a clear definition for starting and ending a trace (the request lifecycle), frontend SDKs don't have clear borders when traces start and end.
-Therefore, over the years and iterations, we created different trace models for frontend SDKs where sometimes traces intentionally span more than one root span.
-Other times, traces end after a certain idle time or other debouncing mechanism.
+  As of today, Sentry's client sampling and server/dynamic sampling logic is trace-based.
+There's a strong case to _not_ sample consistently _across_ traces.
+We have specific biases to sample individual traces more in DS to get more samples of “interesting” spans.
+If we didn’t send these traces at all because in a previous trace we made a negative sampling decision, users would loose a lot of interesting data.

+  This is in-line with the EPD summit decision to focus on handling incomplete traces, just a level "higher".

+  Furthermore, things get much more complicated if we take into account that users don’t only sample uniformly via a `tracesSampleRate` but also arbitrarily via `tracesSampler` APIs.
+In the latter case, by enforcing a consistent sampling decision on the first trace, we could end up with significantly more or less traces (potentially none) than with today’s trace-based sampling strategy.

+  Even if we were to sample consistently, for example across frontend transaction, we could never (due to technical/browser limitations) sample all transactions/traces perfectly.
+Concretely, we cannot propagate a sampling decision in multi-page applications across individual page requests.
+We can still partially connect the frontend transactions, and establish the trace relationship, but consistent sampling is impossible.